 numbers of businesses are rounded, in order to avoid disclosure.
 Consequently, totals may not exactly match the sum of their parts

-unregistered business category comprise self-employed people working alone or in partnership
+the unregistered business category comprises self-employed people working alone or in partnership

 BPE methodology assumes all companies are registered, hence N/A value for unregistered companies